Swelling found in second battery on All Nippon Dreamliner

 TOKYO (Reuters) - Cells in a second lithium-ion battery on a Boeing Co 787 Dreamliner forced to make an emergency landing in Japan last month showed slight swelling, a Japan Transport Safety Board (JTSB) official said on Tuesday.

-The jet, flown by All Nippon Airways Co (9202.T), was forced to make the landing after its main battery failed.
+The jet, flown by All Nippon Airways Co, was forced to make the landing after its main battery failed.

 “I do not know the exact discussion taken by the research group on the ground, but I heard that it is a slight swelling (in the auxiliary power unit battery cells).
 I have so far not heard that there was internal damage,” Masahiro Kudo, a senior accident investigator at the JTSB said in a briefing in Tokyo.